iankengott/flockfysh/README.md

-# flockfysh: An Open source, Efficient 2D-image tool that combines Web Scraping and AI to generate and curate top quality image / object detection datasets
+# flockfysh: The vending machine that gives more than it gets.
-The vending machine that gives more than it gets.
+flockfysh is an Open source, Efficient 2D-image tool that combines Web Scraping and AI to generate and curate top quality image / object detection datasets.
 Give it a little whiff of the data you want by providing a "mini-dataset" with only ~50 images for each label (in the train category), and get back tenfold!
 For object detection, we support your favorite tools such as [Roboflow](https://universe.roboflow.com/)

 We currently looking for open source contributors, and would love to work with you to further develop this promising tool!